 First things first.
 I run a company call Social Fresh.
-Our main product is a social media conference we host twice a year, EAST and WEST.
+Our product is one of the best social media conferences out there.
 So when you ask me which social media conference to go to, I will of course recommend our events first.

-The 10 conferences on the list represent pretty much every type of social media conference you could attend.
+The conferences on her list represent pretty much every type of social media conference you could attend.

-From the free (Social Media Week) and affordable (Social Slam at $100 and Social Brand Forum ar $275) to the most expensive (Content Marketing World and SMX Social Media).
+From the affordable (Social Media Week) to the most expensive (Content Marketing World and SMX).

-Every event is different and has it’s strengths.
-Blogworld’s NMX is great for connecting brands and bloggers.
+Every event is different and has its strengths.
 SXSWi is crazy and exciting (I call it southby-circus) but it is also some of the best networking out there.
 Social Media Week is great for NYC folks and agency people.
 SMMW is a great event for consultants or niche tactic focused folks (Pinterest, podcasting, etc.)

-And our Social Fresh conferences are focused for marketers who need to stay on the bleeding edge of best practices and actionable examples of social media marketing.
+And our Social Fresh conferences are focused for brands who need to stay on the bleeding edge of best practices and actionable examples of social marketing.

 I recommend every conference on the list for different reasons, times of year, geography, etc.